OUR Vision and Values

 - Ensure that staff, children, parents and governors work together to actively promote and further develop our shared vision.

-Education is not the filling of a pail, but the lighting of a fire.
+Education is not the filling of a bucket, but the lighting of a fire.
 William Butler Yeats